By Post FIS, 1 Reading Lane, E8 1GQ

 - Minister Ford's wrote an open letter to parents-carers and the SEND sector on Schools Opening 30th May

-Schools in Hackney are working with students to provide appropriate home learning activities.
-Schools are doing risk assessments for vulnerable children and making check in phone calls to families to see how things are going at home.
+Schools are undertaking risk assessments for vulnerable children and making check in phone calls to families to see how things are going at home.